SustechSTA303/STA303-Assignment03/myWork/ZhangChi_12110821_assign3.md

 ## Introduction
 In this assignment, we were asked to find the shortest path from given two stations on the London railway by using different algorithms.
 The algorithms I used consist of `BFS`, `Dijkstra`, `Bellman-Ford`, `Greedy BFS`, `A*,` and `Bidirectional A*`.
-And I used `number of iterations`and to test the performance of these algorithms.
+And I used `number of it to test the performance of these algorithms.
 The result shows that `A*`(with cost defined by Euclidean distance and heuristics defined by Euclidean or Haversine distance) is the best algorithm to find the shortest path in the London railway.

 -   Algorithm description